HenryWilder/amitygxmod-calculator/README.md

 ![image](https://github.com/HenryWilder/amitygxmod-calculator/assets/74995093/88530bd4-71e2-4cc8-8b13-e71af0bda4e9)

 The notes section is a textarea for users to type notes into.
-Its only meaningful qualities, at the time of writing, are:
+Its only notable qualities are:
 - Being vertically resizeable.
 - Horizontally scaling to fit the width of the entire panel.
 - Using a monospace font so that text can be aligned across multiple lines through the use of whitespace characters like space.